rexresearch

 Jan.
 11, 2010

-A Cannon 'Stun Gun' -- Israeli Device
+Cannon 'Stun Gun' -- Israeli Device Harnesses Shock Waves

-Harnesses Shock Waves for Homeland Defense
+for Homeland Defense

 By BARBARA OPALL-ROME

-TEL AVIV - An Israeli-developed shock wave cannon used by farmers
+TEL AVIV - An Israeli-developed shock wave cannon used by

-crowd control and perimeter defense.
+world for nonlethal crowd control and perimeter defense.

 Israel's Ministry of Defense recently approved a license for

-ArmyTec, a Netanya, Israel, technology development advisory firm,
+ArmyTec, a Netanya, Israel, technology development advisory

-Generator cannon.
+Thunder Generator cannon.

-Developed and produced for the agricultural industry by PDT Agro,
+Developed and produced for the agricultural industry by PDT

-to generate a series of loud, stunning shock waves.
+gas and air to generate a series of loud, stunning shock waves.

 Using a patented process involving Pulse Detonation Technology